Bat Removal Keystone

 Histoplasmosis can spread via bat droppings to other animals and humans.
 This disease is especially dangerous to those with a weak immune system such as children, pregnant women, and the elderly.

-Histoplasmosis is transmitted by bat droppings and can also be breathed in as spores from dried Guano.
-These spores are aerosolized by wind and human activity.
+In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
 Inhalation of histoplasma capsulatum spore leads to an infection that causes flu-like symptoms such as fever, headaches, and muscle aches.

 If not treated correctly, this condition can cause lung disease.
 It is crucial that you immediately contact professionals if you suspect there may be bats in your house.